 ABOUT THE AUTHOR

-MORGAN SJOGREN is an author, explorer, and defender of wild places.
-Her writing focuses on human-powered adventure, public lands, conservation, history, travel, and food.
-Sjogren devotes much of her time to advocate, educate, and inspire others to help protect endangered landscapes and the environment.
-She is the author of The Best Bears Ears National Monument Hikes, Outlandish, and The Best Grand Staircase-Escalante National Monument Hikes.
+MORGAN SJOGREN is a free-range writer, explorer, and defender of wild places.
+She is the author of Path of Light: A Walk Through Colliding Legacies of Glen Canyon, Outlandish, The Best Bears Ears National Monument Hikes, and The Best Grand Staircase-Escalante National Monument Hikes.
+Her writing has appeared in Arizona Highways, Archaeology Southwest, bioGraphic, and Sierra Magazine.
+She is the recipient of the 2022 Water Desk Grant for reporting on the Colorado River.
 A nomad by nature, Sjogren lives on the Colorado Plateau and feels most at home in the wild.

 PRAISE FOR PATH OF LIGHT

 “Path of Light is a true adventure of a read.”

 —DAVID GESSNER, New York Times best-selling author of All The Wild That Remains